Furniture · Resale guide

 Essential Checks

-- Check for termite damage — Look carefully for tiny pinholes, fine sawdust (frass) around the base or inside drawers, and tap for hollow-sounding spots, especially on legs and bottom rails.
+- Check for termite damage — Look closely for tiny pinholes, fine wood-colored powder (frass) around the base or inside drawers, and listen for hollow-sounding spots when you tap.
+Termites eat from the inside out.

-- Open and close all drawers/doors — They should slide smoothly without sticking, rubbing, or excessive noise.
-Check for soft-close mechanisms if advertised, ensuring they still function.
+- Open and close all drawers/doors — They should slide smoothly without sticking, jamming, or making excessive noise.
+Ensure they close flush and latch properly.

-- Verify dimensions with measuring tape — Measure the wardrobe’s exact height, width, and depth.
-Crucially, also measure your doorways, staircases, and room space to ensure it will fit.
+- Verify dimensions with a measuring tape — Measure the wardrobe’s height, width, and depth.
+Crucially, measure your doorways, hallways, and staircase width to ensure it can be transported into your home.

-- Check for water damage — Look for warped surfaces, white rings, swollen edges, or discolouration, especially on the bottom panels, inside drawers, or near any previous leaks.
+- Check for water damage — Look for warped surfaces, white rings, or swollen edges, especially at the bottom or corners.
+Engineered wood swells irreversibly when exposed to water.

-- Ask if it can be disassembled for transport — Some furniture is built in-place and not designed for easy dismantling, making transport difficult and risking damage.
+- Ask if it can be disassembled for transport — Some older furniture is built in-place or uses methods that make disassembly difficult or damaging.
+Confirm this with the seller to avoid transport nightmares.

 Insider Checks

-THE DRAWER SLIDE TEST.
-Open each drawer fully and check the slide mechanism.
-Quality furniture often uses full-extension ball-bearing slides that feel smooth and sturdy.
-Budget furniture typically uses plastic rollers or simple grooves.
+THE DRAWER SLIDE TEST (₹500-₹1,800 per drawer if faulty) Open each drawer fully and check the slide mechanism.
+Quality furniture often has full-extension ball-bearing slides, which are smooth and sturdy.
+Budget furniture uses plastic rollers or simple grooves.
+If the drawer wobbles excessively, sticks, or feels gritty, the slides are worn out.
 Also, turn the drawer upside down and look at the bottom panel.
-A thin hardboard (3mm) bottom indicates cheap construction, prone to sagging.
-Plywood or solid wood bottoms are signs of a more durable piece.
-Replacing a full set of cheap drawer slides can cost ₹1,000-₹2,000, and upgrading to quality ones even more.
+A thin hardboard (3mm) bottom indicates cheaper construction; plywood or a solid wood bottom means a quality piece.

 Common Scams to Watch For (India 2026)